 There are also environmental problems like fluorinated gases that have a large impact on the climate, but not directly on our health or wealth.
-These problems are extra tricky because they're expensive to solve and they get little media coverage.
-That's why international laws and cooperation is especially important for solving the hardest problems.
+These problems are extra tricky because they’re expensive to solve and they get little media coverage.
+That’s why international laws and cooperation are especially important for solving the hardest problems.

 Climate change is a long-term change in the average weather patterns that have come to define Earth’s local, regional and global climates.”– NASA

 Climate change happens when greenhouse gases are released and trapped in the atmosphere, causing the greenhouse effect.
 The greenhouse effect creates a layer around the earth’s atmosphere that traps heat from the sun, making our atmosphere warmer, similar to a greenhouse.

 The following greenhouse gases contribute to climate change.

 - Carbon dioxide (CO2) – Carbon dioxide enters the atmosphere when fossil fuels like coal, oil, and natural gas are burned.
 Carbon dioxide is also released when trees and other plants are burned or cut down and through manufacturing cement.
 Carbon dioxide made up 81% of man-made greenhouse gas emissions from the United States in 2018 according to the Environmental Protection Agency.

 - Methane (CH4) – Methane is released from fossil fuels (natural gas in particular), agriculture (cow farts and manure), and landfills.
 Methane made up 10% of greenhouse gases in the US in 2018.